onu-ui/onu-ui/docs/components/progress.md

 You can add `striped` prop to Progress to apply a stripe over the progress bar's background color.

+You can use `striped-flow` to get the stripes to flow, with `duration` to control the animation duration.

 <demo src="../example/progress/striped.vue"></demo>

 ## Circular Progress